Construction RFI Meaning and Template

 construction rfi template example

 Templates can be great, but a better approach to construction RFI management is standardized technology that enables every stakeholder to request information in a timely fashion, within a specific time period.
-The right technology can help ensure all questions actually get answered and the project operates more efficiently as a whole.
+A standardized RFI form document improves communication, ensuring all questions actually get answered and the project operates more efficiently moving forward.

 construction rfi tips and tricks infographic

-Grim reports aside, there are reliable ways to speed up the request for information process and make them more efficient and tolerable to all.
+Grim reports aside, providing specific information in RFIs leads to better responses.
+There are reliable ways to speed up the request for information process and make them more efficient and tolerable to key stakeholders.

 1. Know That Timing Is Everything